-Our curiosity about Glabrinex was satiated easily enough.
-We like that Vitamin Research Products has been around for more than three decades and the BBB rating is an “A+”, but we can’t recommend a supplement that just doesn’t work, based on consumer reviews.
-We’re also concerned that the clinical research doesn’t prove weight-loss associated with regular use.
+So, our curiosity about Glabrinex was satiated easily enough.
+We like that Vitamin Research Products has been around for more than three decades and the BBB rating is an “A+”, but we are hesitant to recommend a supplement that just doesn’t work, based on consumer reviews.
+We’re also concerned that the clinical study doesn’t prove weight-loss associated with regular use.

 If it’s time to jump start your weight-loss, we suggest going with a blend of ingredients clinically proven to help you lose more.
 It’s also important that the supplement is affordable.

-Among the best supplements we’ve found in 2015 is Leptigen.
+Among the best products we’ve found in 2015 is one called Leptigen.
 This formula is a four-ingredient blend that is clinically proven to help spark metabolism and boost fat loss.
 There are no side effects to worry about, based on dieter reviews and users are reporting some fantastic results.